 5 Repealed by the State Government Insurance Commission Act 1986 the short title of which was changed to the Insurance Commission of Western Australia Act 1986 by the Acts Amendment (ICWA) Act 1996 s.
 5.

+6 Department of Lands and Surveys plans are now held by the Western Australian Land Information Authority (see Land Information Authority Act 2006 s.
+100).